 We have talented designers, audio artists, 3D modellers and developers at our fingertips so you’ll get the best results for your campaign.

 We expect a large amount of VR headsets to be in the market over the next years.
-App Stores for devices like Oculus and Samsung Gear VR already exist and apps downloaded and purchased.
-However given the low number of available units it is still usual for VR to be experienced at events where the necessary equipment is provided.
-We have a number of headsets and PCs that can be hired for your event.
+App Stores for devices like Oculus and Samsung Gear VR already exist, where the apps can be downloaded and purchased.
+However given the low number of available units, it is still usual for VR to be experienced at events where the necessary equipment is provided.
+Luckily we have a number of headsets and PCs that can be hired for your event.

 “Virtual Reality Transforms an Iconic Concert Hall into an Instrument” –the creators project